selva-oscura/meteor_animal_rescue/README.md

 # Animal Rescue

-Animal Rescue is a Meteor.js app for uploading and finding animals that are available for adoption, make with Meteor, MongoDB, and Bootstrap.
-This project was developed and won 2nd place at the Women Who Code Silicon Valley hackathon at Paypal in April 2015.
+Animal Rescue is a Meteor.js app for uploading and finding animals that are available for adoption.
+This project was developed, using Meteor, MongoDB, and Bootstrap, and won 2nd place at the Women Who Code Silicon Valley hackathon at Paypal in April 2015.

 See it online! http://animal_rescue.meteor.com/